telerik/ajax-docs/controls/listbox/functionality/adding-images-and-checkboxes-to-items.md

 ---
 title: Adding Images and Checkboxes to Items
-page_title: Adding Images and Checkboxes to Items | RadListBox for ASP.NET AJAX Documentation
+page_title: Adding Images and Checkboxes to Items - RadListBox
-description: Adding Images and Checkboxes to Items
+description: Check our Web Forms article about Adding Images and Checkboxes to Items.
 slug: listbox/functionality/adding-images-and-checkboxes-to-items
 tags: adding,images,and,checkboxes,to,items
 published: True